uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 console.log(x); // 10
 ```

-> If you follow along in the Node.js (or browser) console, you don't actually need to use the `console.log` method to print the value of a variable.
+> If we follow along in the Node.js or browser console, we don't actually need to use the `console.log` method to print the value of a variable.
-> Instead, you can simply type the variable (or any expression for that matter) and the console will display its value.
+> Instead, we can simply type the variable—or any other expression—and the console will display its value.
-> For example, you can simply type `x` instead of `console.log(x)` and you will see the value of `x`.
+> For example, we can simply type `x` instead of `console.log(x)` and we will see the value of `x`.

 You can also have a declaration and an assignment on a single line.
 In fact, this is usually the way to go: